Anya Jenkins: Backstory

-Around 1199, Anyanka goes to the Koskov valleys above the Urals to curse an unfaithful man.
-She witnesses a sorcerer's Ascension into pure demon form.
-The death and carnage — only a few people survive — shock even her.
-Around 1580, Anyanka meets (and dates) Dracula, and later is in Salem, Massachusetts, during the witch trials of 1692.
+Around 1199, Anyanka goes to the Koskov valleys above the Urals to curse an unfaithful man, where she witnesses a demonic ascension.
+The death and carnage—only a few people survive—shocks even her.
+Around 1580, Anyanka meets (and briefly dates) Dracula.
+She witnesses the Salem witch trials in 1692.

-In the 19th century, Anyanka becomes a close friend and fierce competitor of the vengeance demon known as Halfrek, whose specialty is avenging wronged children.
+In the 19th century, Anyanka becomes a close friend and rival of Halfrek, another vengeance demon who avenges wronged children.
 They spend time together during the Crimean War.
-Anyanka impresses "Hallie" with a granted wish in Saint Petersburg, Russia, that sparks a revolution in 1905.
-In 1914, Anyanka travels to Chicago, Illinois, to exact vengeance on a man named Stewart Burns, turning him into a demon and sending him to a hell dimension to be tortured for all eternity.
+Anyanka impresses "Hallie" with a wish in Saint Petersburg, which sparks the Russian Revolution of 1905.
+In 1914, Anyanka travels to Chicago, to exact vengeance on a man named Stewart Burns, turning him into a demon and sending him to a hell dimension to be tortured for all eternity.